-FNL features state-of-the-art testing facilities including multiple 64-channel EEG labs (7 EEG systems: BioSemi and Neuroscan), high resolution eye-tracking systems (2 SR EyeLink 1000) and computerised neuropsychological assessment batteries (3 CANTAB systems).
+FNL features state-of-the-art testing facilities, including multiple 64-channel EEG labs (seven EEG systems: BioSemi and Neuroscan), high-resolution eye-tracking systems (two SR EyeLink 1000) and computerised neuropsychological assessment batteries (three CANTAB systems).

 FNL includes multiple testing spaces and well as multiple workstations for EEG and MRI analysis, and research space for doctoral students.
 We are supported by a number of technical staff with software and hardware expertise.

-Internationally, we have close research collaborations with a number of major research institutions, including the University of Amsterdam, Netherlands; the National Cheng Kung University, Taiwan; the University of Leipzig, Germany; the University of Illinois at Urbana-Champaign, USA; the Institute of Psychology, Hungarian Academy of Sciences; Institute of Psychiatry, King's College London, UK; University of Toronto, Canada, USA; Sagol School of Neuroscience, Tel Aviv University, Israel; Duke University, USA, Philadelphia Children's Hospital, USA.
+Internationally, we have close research collaborations with a number of major research institutions, including the University of Amsterdam, Netherlands; the National Cheng Kung University, Taiwan; the University of Leipzig, Germany; the University of Illinois at Urbana-Champaign, USA; the Institute of Psychology, Hungarian Academy of Sciences, Hungary; Institute of Psychiatry, King's College London, UK; University of Toronto, Canada; Sagol School of Neuroscience, Tel Aviv University, Israel; Duke University, USA; Philadelphia Children's Hospital, USA.

-We also collaborate widely with other research institutions in Australia, including University of New South Wales, NeuRA, University of Wollongong, University of Queensland, Griffith University, University of Melbourne, the Florey Institute, Queensland University of Technology and Macquarie University.
+We also collaborate widely with other research institutions in Australia, including University of New South Wales, Neuroscience Research Australia (NeuRA), University of Wollongong, University of Queensland, Griffith University, University of Melbourne, the Florey Institute, Queensland University of Technology and Macquarie University.

-Our work is funded by national competitive grants from both the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC), as well as smaller grant schemes, including the Faculty of Science, the PRC-BMH, Australian Postgraduate Award (APA) scholarships and strong RIBG/CAPEX support.
+Our work is funded by national competitive grants from both the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC), as well as smaller grant schemes, including the Faculty of Science, the CBMHR, Australian Postgraduate Award (APA) scholarships, and strong RIBG/CAPEX support.

 We conduct research in a range of areas related to sensory, cognitive and affective neuroscience, including: